Omicron’s mutations impaired vaccine effectiveness: US CDC

 Adults with at least two booster shots fared better than other people when BA.2 was dominant.
 The majority of those admitted to the hospital also had at least one underlying condition.

-Unvaccinated adults were more than three times as likely to be hospitalized, but breakthrough infections still represented a significant number of the severe Covid cases, the data show.
+Unvaccinated adults were more than three times as likely to be hospitalized, but breakthrough infections still represented a significant number of the severe COVID-19 cases, the data show.

+Scientists and vaccine makers are already beginning to look toward next-generation shots that may provide longer-lasting protection against more variants.

-The new report’s findings also indicate that along with vaccination, other pharmaceutical and non-pharmaceutical measures should be used by those at highest risk of getting Covid.
+The new report’s findings also indicate that along with vaccination, other pharmaceutical and non-pharmaceutical measures should be used by those at highest risk of getting COVID-19.

 That includes easy access to therapeutics such as Pfizer’s antiviral drug Paxlovid and Gilead Sciences’ remdesivir, as well as AstraZeneca’s Evusheld for immunocompromised people.
 Scientists also note that wearing a mask can help guard the wearer from getting sick.

-Though the number of Covid deaths is the lowest it has been since last July, the US continues to see hundreds of deaths each day from Covid, CDC data show.
+Though the number of COVID-19 deaths is the lowest it has been since last July, the US continues to see hundreds of deaths each day from COVID-19, CDC data show.

 Read more: